InternetOfUs/app-survey/CONTRIBUTING.md

 In order to add the support for the survey in a new language, the following steps should be completed.

 1. Create a new survey following the instructions reported in: [https://internetofus.github.io/developer/docs/tech/usecase/survey-app](https://internetofus.github.io/developer/docs/tech/usecase/survey-app).
 Start from the provided template and translate it in the new language.
+Note that not all questions have to be translated.
+If the survey template contains questions that are not relevant to the purpose, it is possible not to include them.
 2. Define a new environmental variable for the new survey identifier with the following structure: `SURVEY_FORM_ID_<LANGUAGE CODE>`.
 3. Add this new environmental variable among the environment variables in the [README.md](README.md) file.
 4. Add a new variable inside the [settings.py](src/wenet_survey/settings.py) file for reading your environmental variable: